 History: Key Stage 3

 In year 8 we aim to build on the progress made in year 7 and develop the skills to a higher level.
 Students are regularly assessed throughout the term with an emphasis on informal assessment to allow all students to flourish.
-Students will study a range of topics beginning from the British Empire to the end of WWI.
+Students will study a range of topics beginning from the Stuart era to the end of WWI.
 Lessons will have a key focus on themes throughout History, such as monarchy, parliament, revolution, medicine, equality and empire, and will be able to use these themes to draw comparisons of different time periods.